Pauli Murray: Howard and Berkeley

 Murray's trial on charges stemming from the bus incident and her experience with the Waller case inspired a career in civil rights law.
 In 1941, she began attending Howard University law school.
 Murray was the only woman in her law school class, and she became aware of sexism at the school, which she labeled "Jane Crow"—alluding to Jim Crow, the system of racial discriminatory state laws oppressing African Americans.
 On Murray's first day of class, one professor, William Robert Ming, remarked that he did not know why women went to law school.
 She was infuriated.

 In 1942, while still in law school, Murray joined the Congress of Racial Equality (CORE).
 That year she published an article, "Negro Youth's Dilemma", that challenged segregation in the US military, which continued during the Second World War.
 She also participated in sit-ins challenging several Washington, DC, restaurants with discriminatory seating policies.
 These activities preceded the more widespread sit-ins during the civil rights movement of the 1950s and 1960s.

 Murray was elected chief justice of the Howard Court of Peers, the highest student position at Howard, and in 1944 she graduated first in her class.
 Traditionally, Howard's top graduate received a Julius Rosenwald Fellowship for graduate work at Harvard University, but Harvard Law did not accept women at that time.
 Murray was thus rejected, despite a letter of support from sitting President Franklin D. Roosevelt.
 Murray wrote in response, "I would gladly change my sex to meet your requirements, but since the way to such change has not been revealed to me, I have no recourse but to appeal to you to change your minds.
 Are you to tell me that one is as difficult as the other?"

 Excluded from Harvard, Murray undertook post-graduate work at the School of Law at the University of California, Berkeley.
 Her master's degree thesis was entitled "The Right to Equal Opportunity in Employment", which argued that "the right to work is an inalienable right".
 It was published in Berkeley Law's flagship California Law Review.

 Professional career

-After passing the California bar exam in 1945, Murray was hired as the state's first black deputy attorney general in January of the following year.
+After passing the California Bar Examination in 1945, Murray was hired as the state's first black deputy attorney general in January of the following year.
 That year, the National Council of Negro Women named her its "Woman of the Year" and Mademoiselle magazine did the same in 1947.
 In 1949, Murray was the unsuccessful Liberal Party candidate for a seat in the New York City Council from Brooklyn.
 Murray was the first Black woman hired as an associate attorney at the Paul, Weiss law firm in New York City, working there from 1956 to 1960.
 Murray was the firm's second Black associate after Bill Coleman.
 She first met Ruth Bader Ginsburg at Paul, Weiss, when Ginsburg was briefly a summer associate there.